uzaygokay/uzaygokay.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Machine Learning
-  - Natural Language Processing
+  - Computer Vision
-  - Uncertainty Estimation Techniques
+  - Video Understanding

 # Education to show in About widget
 education: